 High-quality wines are produced at Tenuta Santa Lucia on 111 acres of land.
 Apart from DOC Sabine Hills wines, this winery also produces excellent single-grape wines, including Syraz, Sangiovese, and Falanghina, a traditional white grape from the south.

 In the cellar, there are about 400 barriques (small french oak barrels) and a number of large, traditional Italian oak barrels.
 There's even a mini-museum where ancient winemaking tools such as timber presses, vats, and barrels from at least 100 years ago are displayed.

 Via Madonna Grande 18, Magliano Sabina

-This winery is in fact a cooperative of small local wine producers.
-At Colli Sabini they are dedicated to produce excellent quality Sabine Hills DOC wines, and they have been the first wine makers in the area to be granted this 'stamp of quality', already by the 1970's.
-More recently, the Colli Sabini winery has launched an interesting range of grappa, based on the distillation of grapes that are already used to produce wine.
-The grappa production has proven very successful and now some varieties are aged in oak barrels for a smoother taste.
+This winery is, in fact, a cooperative of small local wine producers.
+At Colli Sabini they are dedicated to producing excellent quality Sabine Hills DOC wines, and they have been the first winemakers in the area to be granted this 'stamp of quality', already by the 1970s.
+The Colli Sabini winery also has an interesting range of grappa, based on the distillation of grapes that are already used to produce wine.

 Via del Pereto 16, Rocca Sinibalda